hugomflavio/pyroresp/README.md

 ## Overview

-pyroresp is still in embryonic stage.
-This package was originally forked from the FishResp R package (https://github.com/embedded-sergey/FishResp-Rpackage) and has since grown to become a sibling of FishResp.
+pyroresp is a rapidly evolving R package.
+Its objective is to simplify the data analysis process for intermittent-flow respirometry data collected using pyroscience loggers (firestings).

-pyroresp focuses on using pyroscience output to run intermittent-flow respirometry analyses.
+Note: This package was originally forked from the FishResp R package (https://github.com/embedded-sergey/FishResp-Rpackage) and has since grown to become a sibling of FishResp.